 Select the Right Materials for the Job

 There are a lot of factors to think about when deciding on the type of backyard chicken house you would like to build.
-This is very important because before going forward with the building process, you'll want to be certain you are getting some key factors correct so that what you build is what you really want.
+This is very important because, before going forward with the building process, you'll want to be certain you are getting some key factors correct so that what you build is what you really want.
 Once it's constructed, you and your birds may have to live with foul results.

 Let's talk specifically about the building materials for your chicken house.
 This will have a major impact on the amount of money you will end up spending on the chicken coop, so understanding the various kinds of supplies is going to be essential to making an informed decision.

-Many people tend to think you need a ton of expensive materials to successfully create a hen house, however, this is not really the case.
+Many people tend to think you need a ton of expensive materials to successfully create a hen house; however, this is not really the case.
 Chicken coops can be built from many different materials, including scraps from an old shed, extra lumber, PVC pipes, 50-gallon barrels, or other recycled materials you might have on your property.

 Typically, wood is the most common material used to construct a chicken house.
 However, it is also the most expensive, so you need to weigh the pros versus the cons.
 If you would like your chicken coop to last for many years to come, it might be smart to invest in a wooden coop to make sure that it will withstand various climate changes.

-Keep in mind that that wood varieties will also differ in price tags, which can also influence your decision.
+Keep in mind that wood varieties will also differ in price tags, which can also influence your decision.
 Going through the various kinds of wood options is important.

-Choosing a Coop to Meet Your Needs
+Choose a Coop to Meet Your Needs

-You may be having a common problem that many of us had in the initial stages of finding a chicken house or good set of chicken coop plans.
+You may be having a common problem that many of us had in the initial stages of finding a chicken house or a good set of chicken coop plans.
 Whether you decide to buy the materials and build one yourself, or you opt to buy one already constructed, there are a few things you need to think about before you dive in.

 If you are going to invest your time and/or money in a chicken coop, starting out on the right foot is always a good idea.
 Here are a few basic ideas we need to look at first, and the following guidelines are presented to help get you started.